MamboBryan/newsletter/newsletter/2025-02-28/newsletter/index.md

 </center>

-Are you a fanatic of Performance in Android?
-If so, then you should have definitely attended the session held by [Benard Mathu](https://x.com/beniemathu).
+Are you a fanatic of Performance in Android? 😃 If so, then you should have definitely attended the session held by [Benard Mathu](https://x.com/beniemathu).
 He rigorously demonstrated how to use [the Paging library](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) to efficiently load data.
-This session enhanced the Performance skills of the attendees as they later received some goodies for participating in the Q and A segment, just like with the other sessions.
+This session enhanced the Performance skills of the attendees as they later received some goodies 🎁 for participating in the Q and A segment ✋, just like with the other sessions.
 Do you now see why you should not have missed out on this?

 ## Hai